 Denise understands that a community that is truly family friendly must have housing that is affordable, parks that are clean and safe, neighborhoods that are crime free, high quality childcare, and enrichment programs with a seamless transition from the school day to the after school day.

-During her term as mayor, Denise launched several important initiatives to support youth.
-The Mayor’s Girls Leadership Program was one such program.
+During her first term as mayor, Denise launched several important initiatives to support youth.
+The Mayor’s Girls Only Leadership Development Program was one such program.
 This group was designed to nurture leadership skills in 8th Grade girls from across Cambridge Public Schools, to give them tips on the kind of work they’ll need to do now to set themselves up for success later on in life.
-The program brought the girls inside City Hall, and face-to-face with successful role models who offered the girls insight into the road ahead, and the choices they’ll be making in coming years.
-This program was so successful that it spawned a companion, The Boys to Men Program.
-Boys to Men provided parallel support for the leadership skills of 8th grade boys with the collaboration of the Phillips Brooks House at Harvard University.
+The program brings the girls inside City Hall, and face-to-face with successful role models who offered the girls insight into the road ahead, and the choices they’ll be making in coming years.

 In keeping with her desire to help foster and promote educational programs, Denise launched a seven-week Summer Ecology Camp in partnership with Friends of Alewife Reservation.
 She also launched One For the Arts, an initiative aimed at providing an easy way for people to donate $1 (or more) for arts programs for youth in Cambridge.
 The Mayor’s Blue Ribbon Commission on 0-18 was launched to examine City services for all young people, and to recommend improvements in these programs and their delivery.
 Furthermore, Denise organized Parenting for a Second Time, a group for grandparents who are the primary caretakers of their grandchildren.